rocky-linux/documentation/en/rocky/8/admin_guide/12-network.md

 ### `netstat` command

+> :warning: **WARNING** The `netstat` command is now deprecated and is no-longer installed by default on Rocky Linux.
+You may still find some Linux versions that have it installed, but it is best to move on to using `ss` for everything that you would have used `netstat` for.

 The `netstat` command (**network statistics**) displays the listening ports on the network.

 Syntax of the `netstat` command: